caprenter/bingley-music-town/docs/_venues/the_engine_room.md

 Lng:
 Member:
 Description: |-
-  a welcoming and friendly atmosphere with cheap but quality drinks Open 10am-12am
+  A welcoming and friendly atmosphere with cheap but quality drinks Open 10am-12am
   Seating out the front AND the back.
   Dogs welcome on leads
-splash:
+splash: The-Engine-Room.jpg
-image-credit:
+image-credit: Nigel Bain
 internal-link:
 internal-link-text:
-LastUpdated: '2025-03-28'
+LastUpdated: '2025-06-29'
 permalink: "/venues/the_engine_room.html"
 layout: venue_page
 ---